alandmoore/wcgbrowser/README.rst

 ====================

 - SSL certificates don't work.
 Right now WCGBrowser just ignores certificate errors completely.
 I'd like to see this functioning.
-- Session authentication and data (e.g. PHP sessions) is not passed to child windows.
-Would love some help with this.
 - There is no password dialog when a page requests authentication.
 You can set a single user/password set in the config file to be sent whenever a site does request it, or provide auth credentials in the URL (in a bookmark/start_url).
-I don't think the latter authentication gets passed to child windows, sadly.
 - Mime type handling is a little rough still, and you're bound to get 404 or network errors attempting to download documents when it's disabled.

 Contributing